balancer/docs-v3/docs/concepts/pools/custom-pools/custompool.md

 They keyword `Live` denote balances that have been scaled by their respective `IRateProvider` and have any pending yield fee removed.
 Refer to [Live Balances](/concepts/vault/livebalances.html) for more information.
 :::

-::: info How are add and remove liquidity operations implemented Balancer protocol leverages a novel approximation, termed the [Liquidity invariant approach](/concepts/vault/liquidity-invariant-approach.html), to provide a generalized solution for liquidity operations.
+::: info How are add and remove liquidity operations implemented?
+Balancer protocol leverages a novel approximation, termed the [Liquidity invariant approach](/concepts/vault/liquidity-invariant-approach.html), to provide a generalized solution for liquidity operations.
 By implementing `computeInvariant` and `computeBalance`, your custom AMM will immediately support all Balancer liquidity operations: `unbalanced`, `proportional` and `singleAsset`.
 :::